Adam Lind: Washington Nationals

 On February 15, 2017, Lind signed a one-year contract with the Washington Nationals.
 The contract included a mutual option for the 2018 season.
 In his first at bat, pinch hitting for Stephen Strasburg, Lind hit a two-run home run on April 3.
 Lind batted .303 with 14 home runs and 59 RBI while appearing in 116 games for the Nationals during the 2017 regular season.
 Lind made his postseason debut in the 2017 National League Division Series, playing in three games during the 3–2 series loss to the Chicago Cubs; he had two hits in three pinch hitting at bats.

 New York Yankees

 On March 2, 2018, Lind signed a minor league contract with the New York Yankees, receiving a non-roster invitation to spring training.
 He was released by the Yankees on March 14, and re-signed with the Yankees on April 18, and released again on May 25.
-Lind appeared in eight games for the Class A-Advanced Tampa Tarpons, batting .429, and 16 games for the Triple-A Scranton/Wilkes-Barre RailRiders, batting .241.
+Lind appeared in eight games for the High-A Tampa Tarpons, batting .429, and 16 games for the Triple-A Scranton/Wilkes-Barre RailRiders, batting .241.

 Boston Red Sox

 On June 2, 2018, Lind signed a minor league contract with the Boston Red Sox.
 In 46 games with the Triple-A Pawtucket Red Sox, he batted .216 with eight home runs and 32 RBI.
-The Red Sox released Lind on August 1, 2018.
+The Red Sox released Lind on August 1.

+Coaching career

+On February 5, 2024, the Philadelphia Phillies hired Lind to serve as the hitting coach for their Single-A affiliate, the Jersey Shore BlueClaws.
+On February 7, 2025, Lind was announced as the hitting coach for Philadelphia's Triple-A affiliate, the Lehigh Valley IronPigs.